Love Wedding Repeat

 Love Wedding Repeat is a 2020 romantic comedy film written and directed by Dean Craig, in his feature directorial debut.
 A remake of the 2012 French romantic comedy film Plan de Table, the film stars Sam Claflin, Olivia Munn and Eleanor Tomlinson.

+In the film, Jack is trying to make his sister Hayley's wedding day go smoothly, as neither of their parents are living, but finds himself juggling his angry ex-girlfriend, an uninvited guest with a secret about Hayley, a misplaced sleep sedative, and a woman he has been pining for for years in alternate versions of the same day.

-It was released on 10 April 2020 by Netflix.
+The film was released on Netflix on 10 April 2020 and was mostly poorly received by critics.

 Plot

 While in Rome visiting his sister Hayley, Jack tries to muster up the courage to kiss her roommate Dina before returning to London.
 However, they are interrupted by his old schoolmate Greg, and after Jack and Dina awkwardly say their goodbyes, a frustrated Jack leaves with Greg.

 Three years later, Jack is at Hayley's wedding.
-She informs Jack that Dina has come to the wedding and is newly single.
-After the ceremony, he and Dina meet for the first time in three years.
+She informs him that Dina has come to the wedding and is newly single.
+After the ceremony, Jack and Dina meet for the first time in three years.
 They admit that they used to ask Hayley about one another.

 Marc, Hayley's former school classmate, arrives uninvited while high on cocaine, confessing his love for her.
 She demands that he leave, but her husband Roberto appears and invites Marc to stay for the celebrations.
 Hayley asks Jack to drug Marc with her sleeping drops and he reluctantly agrees.
 Shortly after Jack places the drops into Marc's empty champagne glass, a group of children playfully rearrange the seating order.
 The narrator comments on the many variations eight people can sit at a table.

 The drugged glass ends up with Bryan, the "maid of honour", who quickly drinks it all.
 While Jack and Dina reconnect, Marc blackmails Hayley by threatening to tell Roberto they had sex three weeks earlier.
-She again asks Jack to handle Marc, so Jack locks Marc in a cupboard.
-A sedated Bryan mumbles through his maid-of-honour speech before destroying the cake.
+She again asks Jack to handle Marc, so he locks him in a cupboard.
+A sedated Bryan mumbles through his maid-of-honour speech before accidentally destroying the cake.
 The mayhem is exacerbated by the presence of Jack's vindictive ex-girlfriend and her current insecure, jealous boyfriend.